Joe Biden's Speech Meets A Grieving America Exactly Where We Are

 While accepting the Democratic nomination for President last night during the Democratic National Convention, former Vice President Joe Biden broke form.
-Instead of offering a hopeful look forward that Barack Obama was best known for, Biden refused to be optimistic.
+Instead of offering the hopeful look forward that Barack Obama was best known for, Biden refused to be optimistic.
 He acknowledged that Americans are experiencing “a perfect storm” of four historic crises: the worst pandemic in over 100 years, the worst economic crisis since the Great Depression, an urgent call for racial justice, and the terrifying threat of climate change.

 At times meandering, it was an all-encompassing, emotional, apocalyptic address in which he unambiguously sounded an alarm.
 He outlined his vision of the country as one that is “selfless and humble” rather than full of “hate and division.”
 He talked about the need to restore the economy and root out systemic racism, and he talked about his dad, who taught him about dignity and respect.
 But Biden devoted the heart of his speech to the collective grief the country is experiencing due to COVID, police violence, economic devastation, and a self-interested, gratuitously cruel government.